 The whole adventure will set you back $33 per person including everything described above.

-Reservation can be made at the spot or in advance via this link.
+Reservation can be made at the spot or in advance.
+Read more about the reviews on Tripadvisor here.

 What do you need to wear and pack for volcano boarding in Nicaragua?